trex-paxos/trex-paxos-jvm/README.md

 - [x] Implement the Paxos Parliament Protocol for log replication.
 - [x] Write a test harness that injects rolling network partitions.
 - [x] Write property based tests to exhaustively verify correctness.
-- [ ] Implement a trivial replicated k-v store.
+- [ ] Implement an embedded distributed lock replicated library.
 - [ ] Implement cluster membership changes as UPaxos.
 - [ ] Add optionality so that randomized timeouts can be replaced by some other leader failure detection (e.g. JGroups).